srazash/dsazig/Notes.md

 Some common Big-O complexity:

 - O(1) execution time is always the same, no matter the size of the input.
-- O(logN) execution time is increase donly marginally by the input.
+- O(logN) execution time is increased only marginally by the input.
 - O(N) execution time grows linearly with the input.
 - O(NlogN) execution time begins to grow exponentially.
 - O(N^2) execution time grows rapidly in an exponential manner.